flicstar/flicstar.github.io/writing/_posts/2022-05-15-tech-writing-portfolio.md

 A strong portfolio goes further and shows **how you think**.
 Whether it's private or public, it's a good idea to have one, and they're not as hard to create as you might think.

-{% include note.html content="This post first appeared on [The Good Docs Project blog](https://thegooddocsproject.dev/blog/marketing-yourself-why-you-need-a-tech-writing-portfolio/)" %}
+> This post first appeared on [The Good Docs Project blog](https://thegooddocsproject.dev/blog/marketing-yourself-why-you-need-a-tech-writing-portfolio/)

 Let's dive in and explore this powerful tool that will work for you, and be an asset whether you're job hunting or not.